kubernetes/community/contributors/devel/kubemark-guide.md

 ### Starting a Kubemark cluster

-To start a Kubemark cluster on GCE you need to create an external kubernetes cluster (it can be GCE, GKE or anything else) by yourself, make sure that kubeconfig points to it by default, build a kubernetes release (e.g. by running `make quick-release`) and run `test/kubemark/start-kubemark.sh` script.
+To start a Kubemark cluster on GCE you need to create an external Kubernetes cluster (it can be GCE, GKE or anything else) by yourself, make sure that kubeconfig points to it by default, build a Kubernetes release (e.g. by running `make quick-release`) and run `test/kubemark/start-kubemark.sh` script.
 This script will create a VM for master components, Pods for HollowNodes and do all the setup necessary to let them talk to each other.
 It will use the